-Although FDA has noted that it has been in "the process of updating and enhancing this tracking system," 161 the general structure provides a model of the managerial system needed to pursue the four criteria of guidance availability discussed earlier in this Part.
+Although FDA has noted that it has been in "the process of updating and enhancing this tracking system," the general structure provides a model of the managerial system needed to pursue the four criteria of guidance availability discussed earlier in this Part of the present report.

 The GAO has reported that other agencies have found value from giving priority to the management of guidance documents.
-For example, GAO noted the Department of Labor's Office of Federal Contract Compliance Programs deliberate "efforts to ensure the relevancy and currency of its directives system resulted in the removal of 85 percent of their documents" because they were determined to be out of date or no longer needed.
-162
+For example, GAO noted the Department of Labor's Office of Federal Contract Compliance Programs' deliberate "efforts to ensure the relevancy and currency of its directives system resulted in the removal of 85 percent of their documents" because they were determined to be out of date or no longer needed.
+Other agencies will find advantages to deliberate efforts to establish internal control to monitor the development and dissemination of guidance documents.